1905 Alberta general election: Appointing a Lieutenant Governor and Premier

 The first election for the new provinces was scheduled to take place in November 1905, two months after Alberta and Saskatchewan entered Confederation.
-An appointed interim government was necessary to handle the affairs of the new provinces.
-Lieutenant Governor of the North-West Territories Amédée E. Forget was appointed as the first Lieutenant Governor of Saskatchewan while staunch Liberal George H. V. Bulyea a former member of the Territorial Legislature was appointed as the first Lieutenant Governor of Alberta.
+Since an elected government was not yet in place, an interim government had to be appointed to handle the affairs of the new provinces.
+Amédée E. Forget the Lieutenant Governor of the North-West Territories was appointed as the first Lieutenant Governor of Saskatchewan, while George H. V. Bulyea, a staunch Liberal and former member of the Territorial Legislature, was appointed as the first Lieutenant Governor of Alberta.

-The choice for the first premier of Alberta was contentious.
-Frank Oliver was considered, but preferred the role of Minister of the Interior in Laurier's cabinet.
-Peter Talbot was also strongly considered by Laurier and other members of the Liberal Party for Alberta's first Premier.
-However, Talbot being of modest wealth believed that electoral politics was beyond his financial means, and instead sought a position in the Senate.
-Talbot got his wish and was appointed to the Senate in 1906.
-Historian Lewis Thomas believed that Laurier would have appointed Talbot the first Premier of Alberta if Talbot had shown any interest in the position.
+The selection process for the first premier of Alberta was contentious.
+While Frank Oliver was considered for the position, he preferred to remain in his role as Minister of the Interior in Laurier's cabinet.
+Another strong contender was Peter Talbot, who was highly regarded by Laurier and other members of the Liberal Party.
+However, Talbot believed that he did not have the financial means to engage in electoral politics and instead sought a position in the Senate, which he was granted in 1906.
+Historian Lewis Thomas believed that if Talbot had shown any interest in becoming Alberta's first premier, Laurier would have appointed him to the position.

 The next candidate was Alexander Cameron Rutherford, the member of the North-West Territories Assembly for Strathcona.
 Laurier remained quiet and did not disclose his opinion on the decision, leading to some speculation in political circles.
-Speculation on the future Premier ended when Rutherford was named the leader of the Alberta Liberal Party on August 13, 1905, and a few days later Haultain announced that he would remain in Saskatchewan to form a provincial rights party.
+Speculation on the future Premier ended when Rutherford was named the leader of the Alberta Liberal Party on August 13, 1905.
+A few days later, Haultain announced that he would remain in Saskatchewan to form a provincial rights party.
 R. B. Bennett, a young Calgary lawyer was chosen as the leader of the Alberta Conservative Party a few days later on August 16, 1905.
-Historian Lewis Thomas argues that Laurier's decision to remain silent on naming a Premier helped weaken Haultain's position as the heir apparent in Alberta, and if Laurier had named Rutherford earlier, Haultain and his supporters of non-partisan government could have mounted a stronger protest and campaign.
+According to historian Lewis Thomas, Laurier's decision to remain silent on naming a Premier helped weaken Haultain's position as the heir apparent in Alberta.
+If Laurier had named Rutherford earlier, Haultain and his supporters of non-partisan government could have mounted a stronger protest and campaign.
 Laurier's appointment of staunch Liberals in Bulyea, Forget, Rutherford and Walter Scott ushered in party politics to the new prairie provinces.

 On September 2, 1905, Bulyea in his first official act as Lieutenant Governor swore Rutherford in as Alberta's first premier, and the Liberal party formed Alberta's first provincial government.